 While everyone hopes that when they have a third party come in to conduct an external penetration test everything goes according to plan, the honest truth is that sometimes, that’s just not the case.
 There are a litany of issues that can pop up during penetration testing in general.
 While 95% of the time things go smoothly, you should be fully aware of what can go wrong when having an external penetration test conducted.
 If you haven’t already, check out our complete guide to external penetration tests for information on costs, what questions it answers, etc.

 This could be caused by a misconfiguration, an old server on the perimeter, or a particularly bad vulnerability.
 While good penetration testers will tell you that we’ll do everything in our power to prevent taking something down, there is always some level of residual risk with taking a black box approach and actively exploiting detected vulnerabilities.
-But you want us to do this, as we explain here!
+But you want us to do this, as we explain what makes a penetration test important here!
 Whatever reason causes that particular system to crash is something that you want to know about, as anyone on the Internet could induce that crash.

 What you can do: If there are any old or particularly sensitive hosts on your perimeter, let your testing organization know during the project initiation meeting, otherwise known as the kick-off call, when discussing the Rules of Engagement.
 If there are particularly critical systems that could cause significant harm to your business if they went down, consider having the testing on those performed after regular business hours.